 Pay-Per-Click (PPC) advertising and Search Engine Optimization (SEO) are two forms of marketing utilized more every day by attorneys.
 PPC is where a firm will pay for clicks on an advertisement that directs online visitors to their website.
 SEO is where a firm tries to show up high on search engine result pages and visitors will naturally find their way to a firm's website.

-Both PPC and SEO are very popular and successful ways of signing new clients.
+Both PPC and SEO are very popular and successful ways of signing new clients through attorney internet marketing.
 Google's search result pages show up to four advertisements before any organic results, which mean that users browsing the web could see a firm's ad before anything else.
 Visitors who find a firm's website organically will not cost a firm anything, lowering their overall cost per case.

 Third Party Marketing Services